FDio/csit/docs/report/vpp_device_tests/test_environment.rst

 ~~~~~~~~~~

 As of initial version of vpp-device, we do have only single latest version of
-Docker image hosted on [dockerhub]_.
+Docker image hosted on [:ref:`dockerhub`].
 This will be addressed as further
 improvement with proper semantic versioning.

 jenkins-slave-dcr
 ~~~~~~~~~~~~~~~~~

-This :abbr:`DCR` acts as the Jenkins slave (known also as jenkins minion).
+This :abbr:`DCR (Docker container)` acts as the Jenkins slave (known also as jenkins minion).
 It can connect over SSH protocol to TCP port 6022 of **csit-shim-dcr** and executes non-interactive reservation script.
 Nomad is responsible for scheduling this container execution onto specific **1-Node VPP_Device** testbed.
-It executes :abbr:`CSIT` environment including :abbr:`CSIT` framework.
+It executes
+:abbr:`CSIT (Continuous System Integration and Testing)` environment including :abbr:`CSIT (Continuous System Integration and Testing)` framework.

 All software dependencies including VPP/DPDK that are not present in **csit-sut-dcr** container image and/or needs to be compiled prior running on